-Executive Summary
+Executive summary

-Following the recent flooding of July 2007, which affected approximately 300 properties in Brize Norton, Clanfield and Bampton, we have investigated options to improve the level of flood protection.
+Following the flooding of July 2007, which we understand affected a total of 12 properties in Aston, we have investigated options to improve the level of flood protection.
 This study aims to outline the extent of the recent floods, record the damage and document the response.
 Opportunities for any improvements that could reduce flood risk for local residents and businesses will be investigated.

-The key findings are that an unusually wet May and June with rainfall up to 195% of the long term average, combined with an exceptional level of rainfall on 19 and 20 July created unprecedented levels of flow in the Highmoor, Clanfield, Shill and Black Bourton Brooks and their tributaries.
+The key findings are that an unusually wet May and June with rainfall up to 195% of the long term average, combined with an exceptional level of rainfall on 19 and 20 July created unprecedented levels of flow in the Aston, Bull Lane, Cote Ditches, and the wider and drainage system.
 Water levels and flows exceeded the capacity of culverts and bridges forcing flood water over and/or around the structures, into roads and residential areas.
-This caused widespread flooding across the 2 villages and town which was worsened by surface water flooding in places.
+This caused flooding in areas of the village which was worsened by surface water flooding in places.